jakeqwikcut/bring-da-ruckus/CHAMBERS.md

 **When to use:**
 - Multiple devices on network
 - Standard business testing
-- Typical QwikCut deployment scenarios
+- Typical IP camera deployment scenarios
 - Upload queue testing

 ---